THREE PASSES TREK IN NEPAL: Tips & Itinerary

 It is possible to rent equipment in Kathmandu.
 I personally rented a -20°C sleeping bag (100 rupees/day), trekking poles (500 rupees for the entire trek), and crampons (500 rupees), for a total cost of about €25 for the whole trek.

-Solo or With a Guide?
+Solo or with a Guide?

 Hiring a guide or porter for the Three Passes Trek is highly recommended—not only for navigation and safety but also for enhancing the experience through exchanges with locals.
 The daily cost of a guide is around €25, while a porter costs approximately €22 per day.